Published: 03-27-2014 01:03pm Posted In: Art Firing Metal, Clay or Glass

 With some metals, maybe most, the metal worker who uses a kiln for the metal clay materials now available has to welcome the incidentals that come out of the kiln with the newly fired piece.
 Some of the things I have learned to expect especially in working with bronze is the rainbow effect that some pieces will acquire even though they were buried in activated charcoal in order to preserve the golden bronze that I had envisioned coming out of my fast firing kiln.
 With bronze I sometimes find a soft gray green patina forming in the deeper lines in the image on the bronze.
 When I first got my new fast firing kiln, I had it set too high and a p... » Read More

 Studio Policies | Seller Bio | Seller Rating

 Antiquities from Stone Age Jordan, Bactria and Roman Empire; antique Yemenite and Turkoman jewelry; original handmade jewelry designs by Anna Garner

 craftsofthepas… last checked in:

-You are viewing this page with IE7 (or in Compatability Mode).
-IE7 is no longer supported, please remove compatability mode or use a newer browser.
+You are viewing this page with IE7 (or in Compatibility Mode).
+IE7 is no longer supported, please remove compatibility mode or use a newer browser.